Virtual vs Physical Try-On: End of the Conflict Virtual vs Physical Try-On: End of the Conflict

 • Faster inventory turnover due to better conversion rates.

-If you’re asking, “which is better for me?”—the answer isn’t black or white.
+If you’re asking “which is better for me: virtual vs physical try-on?”—the answer isn’t black or white.
+It depends on different factors.

 Let’s simplify: